cnumr/ecoindex_python_fullstack/CONTRIBUTING.md

 4. Make sure your code lints.
 5. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Creative Commons Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Creative Commons License](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues